projectsbyif/data-permissions-catalogue/_patterns/delegate-permissions.md

   - url: /images/delegate-permissions.svg

 advantages:
-  - people don't have to make decisions they don't have time or ability to make themselves
+  - People don't have to make decisions they have limited time or ability to make themselves
-  - decision making can be shared between people
+  - Decision making can be shared between people

 limitations:
-  - people can be socially engineered in delegating permissions to someone else
+  - People can be socially engineered in delegating permissions to someone else
-  - history of delegated permissions need to be logged
+  - History of delegated permissions need to be logged

 examples:
   - title: OAuth